QuickBase/interview-demos/integration/README.md

 The purpose of the craft demo is to give us a jumping-off-point for discussion of your approach to solving a problem and of your code.
 We are interested in learning how you approach this problem and go about solving it.

-We expect this project to take experienced developers about two-four hours to complete.
+We expect this project to take experienced developers about two to four hours to complete.
 We know not everyone has unlimited time to work on interview projects and we do not expect that everyone completes all of the requirements.
 However, you may be asked how you might have solved a requirement you missed had you been able to work on this project without time constraints.
 Additionally, if you want to extend the project beyond the listed requirements (e.g., tracking additional data points in the 'Tweet Tracker' app), please feel free to do so as you see fit.
 Please note that we prefer higher-code quality over additional features if you start to run out of time.

 Use of your favorite libraries, SDKs and frameworks is welcomed but optional.
 The project outlined below can be completed with or without these tools.